 Groundwater is water that is stored underground beneath our feet.
 We depend on it to drink, bathe, grow food, and more.
 Without proper care, our groundwater can run out or become contaminated.
 About 85% of Californians depend on groundwater for some portion of their water supply.

-The Drinking Water Tool provides information about the ways that communities across the state might be vulnerable to groundwater challenges that could affect their access to long-term safe and affordable drinking water.
-This tool tells you:
+The Drinking Water Tool shows how communities in California may be vulnerable to groundwater challenges that could affect their access to long-term safe and affordable drinking water.